omelkonian/msc-thesis/README.md

-# Formal investigation of the expressiveness of the Extended UTxO model
+# Formal investigation of the Extended UTxO model in Agda

 ## File structure

-  - `Examples.agda`: Fiddling around with quotient types, etc...

   - `Proposal/`: Latex source code for the thesis proposal (Mar 2019)